Before you start using CockroachDB, you should understand a couple important mechanics of the database:

 How transactions work in CockroachDB

 CockroachDB is designed to make your data scalable and consistent.
-All stored records are replicated across a distributed deployment of database instances, and all database transactions committed in CockroachDB satisfy ACID properties and the CAP theorem.
-This means that when you store data in CockroachDB, the data will be valid and anomaly-free, even in the event of a system error or power failure.
+All stored records are replicated across a distributed deployment of database instances, and all database transactions committed in CockroachDB satisfy ACID properties.

 To guarantee that database operations are atomic (the "A" of the ACID properties), CockroachDB executes all statements in the context of an atomic database transaction.
 If a transaction succeeds, all data mutations are applied together simultaneously from the perspective of operations outside of the transaction.
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.